VAT & Bookkeeping

-Answer first: The UAE is moving to mandatory e-invoicing under a Ministry of Finance programme built on the Peppol decentralised model, often called the 5-corner or DCTCE model.
+Answer first: The UAE is introducing mandatory e-invoicing under a Ministry of Finance programme built on the Peppol decentralised model, often called the 5-corner or DCTCE model.
 Instead of emailing a PDF, in-scope businesses will issue invoices as structured data through an Accredited Service Provider (ASP), which exchanges the invoice with the buyer's provider and reports it near-real-time to the Federal Tax Authority.
-The rollout is phased and starts with larger taxpayers on business-to-business and business-to-government transactions; the announced timeline points to first mandatory waves from around mid-2026, but dates have shifted before, so confirm the current schedule against live guidance.
+The first mandatory implementation date is 1 January 2027 for businesses with annual revenue of AED 50 million or more; businesses below that threshold implement by 1 July 2027.
 Practically, readiness is a bookkeeping exercise: clean master data, correct TRNs, and current, consistent records.

 See how Finsera keeps your books e-invoicing-ready ->